OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 _curated alignment:_ Some alignments are hand-crafted, usually to repair mistakes made by automatic alignment.

-_align to barrier taxonomy:_ Alignments to the barrier taxonomy (for 'division' calculations) are performed before the main alignment loop begins.
+_align to separation taxonomy:_ Alignments to the separation taxonomy (for separation calculations) are performed before the main alignment loop begins.

-_disjoint divisions_, ..., _by name_:
+_disjoint separation taxa_, ..., _by name_:
 Automated source record alignments, broken down according to which heuristic (see methods) was responsible for narrowing the candidate set down to a single workspace node.